 Treatment for nail psoriasis is frustrating.
 Psoriasis of the finger and toenails is disfiguring and potentially uncomfortable so it is exciting to have new treatment guidelines.

 New treatment guidelines were just released by the Medical Board of the National Psoriasis Foundation and published in JAMA Dermatology.
 If you or someone you know has psoriatic nail problems, you’ll want to be aware of this paper.

 What happens to nails when you have psoriasis?

 Nails become thick, deformed, and pitted and lift off the skin.
 As you can imagine, thickened and deformed nails can be painful.
 Nail fungus loves to live in these sort of nail deformities, which give the infecting fungi and molds a "toe hold" (cheeky pun) and adds to the problem.
 About 50% of people with psoriasis also have nail psoriasis at any one time.
 If you have psoriasis, you have an 80% to 90% chance of suffering these nail problems at some point in your lifetime.
 Unfortunately, treatment is really frustrating and very little has worked in the past to control nail psoriasis.

 What’s new in the National Psoriasis Foundation recommendations?

 There are four scenarios with treatment recommendations described in the article.
 The bottom line is that treatment persistence pays off!

-What are the recommendations I give to my psoriasis patients?
+What are the recommendations I give to my psoriasis patients in my dermatology practice?